-United for Patient Safety is an ongoing education and engagement campaign that works to bring together diverse organizations with a commitment to patient safety and the general public to learn more about the topic, start important dialogue, and take action for improved safety conditions.
+United for Patient Safety is an ongoing education and engagement campaign intended to bring together diverse organizations with a commitment to patient safety and the general public to learn more about the topic, start important dialogue, and take action for improved safety conditions.

-As part of this campaign, join us March 12-18, 2017 for Patient Safety Awareness Week, which will serve as a dedicated time and platform for growing awareness about patient safety.
+As a highlight of this effort, Patient Safety Awareness Week, March 11-17, 2018, will serve as a dedicated time and platform for growing awareness about patient safety.

 About Patient Safety

 Health care professionals take many steps to ensure that patients do not experience preventable harm in health care.
 Medicine can be a high-risk field, however, and faulty systems can introduce risk or error that can result in unintended harm.

 Some studies suggest that medical error may cause as many as 400,000 deaths in the US each year, but not all errors result in death.
 In a recent IHI/NPSF survey of a representative sample of Americans, 41 percent say they have experienced a medical error in their own care or in the care of a close relative or friend.
 The harms resulting from these errors include long-term or permanent impact on the patient’s physical health, emotional health, financial well-being, or their family relationships.

 Errors and safety lapses can occur in any setting and take many forms:

 - According to a consensus report from the National Academy of Medicine, estimates suggest that 5 percent of US adults who seek care in outpatient settings experience a diagnostic error.